 Norway in the winter?

-Sure thing, summer is high season in Norway.
+Sure thing, summer is the high season in Norway.
 For a reason.
 Everything is green, it’s (relatively) warm, it can be sunny, the roads are open, travel is easier.
-You can hike to places like Kjeragbolten or Trollpikken, try wild camping, or admire midnight sun in the north, like on Senja Island.
+You can hike to places like Kjeragbolten or Trollpikken, try wild camping, or admire the midnight sun in the north, like on Senja Island.

-This doesn’t mean that with a little bit of effort you can’t discover another side of the country – in winter.
+This doesn’t mean that with a little bit of effort, you can’t discover another side of the country – in winter.
 That’s when Norway transfers into another, magical world.
-The hills are covered with snow, the lakes freeze, the Norway fjords in winter are quiet, the Northern Lights dance in the sky.
+The hills are covered with snow, the lakes freeze, the Norway fjords in winter are quiet, and the Northern Lights dance in the sky.
 And if you come to Norway in December, you will get to see all the fairy lights Christmassy atmosphere.
 For those who dare and try Norway winter travel, the big rewards await.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.